Peacekeeper (song): Background

 Buckingham wrote "Peacekeeper" around two and a half years before the release of Say You Will.
-An early mix of "Peacekeeper" was included on limited edition CD distributed at the ACLU Bill of Rights Dinner on 14 December 2000.
+An early mix of "Peacekeeper" was included on limited edition CD distributed at the ACLU Bill of Rights Dinner on 9 December 2000.

 During the recording process, Buckingham ran some of his vocals through an amplifier with distortion and applied EQ to accentuate the mid-range frequencies and eliminate the low end.
 Buckingham and Mark Needham mixed the song on a 128-track Pro Tools HD system, which was the only song on Say You Will along with "What's the World Coming To?" that required this device.
 Needham took sections from Buckingham's "Peacekeeper" demo and combined it with a new version that the band recorded.

-When asked about the lyrics for "Peacekeeper" by Bill DeMain of Performing Songwriter, Buckingham explained that he approached the song by analyzing different perspectives of peace, saying that he was "looking at the kind of thinking that is matter-of-fact and desnsitized towards certain actions that go on in the world and the kind of blankness and conformity that goes along with that."
+When asked about the lyrics for "Peacekeeper" by Bill DeMain of Performing Songwriter, Buckingham explained that he approached the song by analyzing different perspectives of peace, saying that he was "looking at the kind of thinking that is matter-of-fact and desensitized towards certain actions that go on in the world and the kind of blankness and conformity that goes along with that."
 He further questioned the notion of peace existing as a "static condition" and said that the song rebukes those who fail to value the ideal of peace.

 In an interview with the Miami Herald, Buckingham characterised "Peacekeeper" as a peace song that explored the interplay between institutions and individuals, including those who are unaffected and unmoved by global crises.
 "It's about how we are becoming increasingly desensitized to things around the world that are brutal and not standing up for human value."
 He told USA Today that the song "may carry reference points that apply to events of the last couple years."
 He told The Philadelphia Inquirer that the song "could be applied to a nation and also a relationship" and said that it was one of the songs on Say You Will that related to the idea of Greek gods "looking down on the human race, wondering when to pull the plug."